Investor group calls on SEC to review change in JPMorgan voting

 Next week’s vote has come to be seen as a referendum on Dimon and his ability to safely manage the biggest U.S. bank after its $6.2 billion “London Whale” loss derivatives trades last year.

-Dampeer said Broadridge took the SIFMA letter as a directive from its customers which it had to obey.
+Dampeer said Broadridge took the SIFMA call as a directive from its customers that it had to obey.
 Corporations pay the firm to distribute proxy materials and collect votes.

 A JPMorgan spokesman declined to comment.